Writing it. Sharing it. Living it.

 But what is it?

-In a world where life travels so quickly, invisible data streams can quench our thirst for information instantaneously, it is elusive.
+In a world where life travels so quickly, and invisible data streams can quench our thirst for information instantaneously, it is elusive.
 But it is also one of the most necessary elements of life.
 I cannot tell you what it is or will be for you.
 But I can give you some insight into the discovery and development of mine in the hopes you’ll be guided to yours.

 My family loves movies.
 And as it happens, one of the best, and perhaps most readily understandable example of it appeared in the 1991 Billy Crystal film, City Slickers.
 Crystal plays an overwrought advertising salesman who spends a week wrangling cattle with two of his equally overwrought buddies.
 The trail boss (played by the inimitable Jack Palance) tells him only one thing is important in life, and holds up his index finger to emphasize the number.